Hydrocortisone Side Effects

 Applies to hydrocortisone: oral suspension, oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking hydrocortisone:More common
+You should check with your doctor immediately if any of these side effects occur when taking hydrocortisone:More common

 - blurred vision